prstrive/Mathmatical-expression-recognize/README.md

 # Mathmatical-expression-recognize
-Simple realization of mathmatical expression recognize in tensorflow
+Convert the printed mathematical expression in the picture to latex by tensorflow.

 ### Start
 1. Train the symbol classify CNN from `symbol_classer_cnn.py`.